Medical Device Cleaning Market Size and Share

 Competitive Landscape

-The medical cleaning device market is moderately consolidated as strategic acquisitions reshape competitive dynamics.
+The medical device cleaning market is moderately consolidated as strategic acquisitions reshape competitive dynamics.
 STERIS, Getinge and Ecolab remain the reference suppliers due to broad portfolios spanning chemistries, washer-disinfectors and service contracts.
 Medline’s USD 950 million purchase of Ecolab’s surgical solutions business in 2024 instantly broadened its consumables range and expanded access to European operating rooms.
 Thermo Fisher’s USD 4.1 billion acquisition of Solventum’s purification and filtration division in 2025 extends its reach into validated chemistries and membrane-based cleaning adjuncts.

 Competition centers on automation, sensor integration and regulatory documentation.
 Getinge is rolling out vision-guided loading robots that cut operator touches by 30%, while Tristel leverages chlorine-dioxide chemistry registered in 38 countries to offer wipe-based high-level disinfection for niche scopes.
 Smaller innovators such as Sonata Scientific target emission-control niches with ductless EtO destruction units, easing pressure on sterilization capacity.
 Because no single customer accounts for more than 10% of STERIS revenue, demand remains fragmented and open to specialized entrants that address robotic instruments, ophthalmic scopes or plasma sterilization accessories.